mybonk/mybonk-wiki/docs/baby-rabbit-holes.md

   - ```tmux kill-session -a``` : Kills all the sessions apart from the active one.
   - ```tmux kill-session``` : Kills all the sessions.
   - ```tmux kill-server``` : Kills the tmux server.
+  - ```tmux-resurrect``` and ```tmux-continuum```: Tmux plugins to persist sessions across restarts.

 - VPN
   - [Wireguard](https://www.wireguard.com/quickstart/) This VPN technology is built into the kernel; Client apps widely available (e.x.
 Tailscale), allows to connect to your local network remotely using a simple QR code to authenticate.
-  - [Tailscale](https://github.com/tailscale): Rapidly deploy a WireGuard-based VPN, a "Zero-config VPN".
-Helps you manage and access private or shared resources from anywhere in the world as if on local network.
+  - [Tailscale](https://github.com/tailscale): [Quick tutorial](https://www.infoworld.com/article/3690616/tailscale-fast-and-easy-vpns-for-developers.html) Rapidly deploy a WireGuard-based VPN, a "Zero-config VPN": Automatically assigns each machine on your network a unique 100.x.y.z IP address, so that you can establish stable connections between them no matter where they are in the world, even when they switch networks, and even behind a firewall.
+Tailscal enodes uses DERP (Designated Encrypted Relay for Packets) to proxy *encrypted* WireGuard packets () through the Tailscale cloud servers when a direct path cannot be found or opened.
+It uses curve25519 keys as addresses.

+    - Commonly used:
+    ```
+    # tailscaled
+    $ tailscale help
+    $ tailscale login
+    $ tailscale up
+    $ tailscale down
+    $ tailscale status
+    $ tailscale netcheck
+    $ tailscale ssh console_jay

+    ```
   - [Zerotier](https://www.zerotier.com/) Another VPN alternative.

 - Chaumian ecash system